Guide

 - Citation-friendly formatting

-Your GEO score reflects how well optimized you are across all AI search engines — not just Google AI Overviews but also ChatGPT, Perplexity, and Claude.
+Your AI Readiness score reflects how well optimized you are across all AI search engines, including Google AI Overviews, ChatGPT, Perplexity, and Claude.

 AI Overviews vs other AI search engines